msvargas/microapps-poc/README.md

 App can be run as a standalone application using:

-1. `yarn --cwd MicroAppTwo start` (notice the dev server is running on port 9001)
+1. `STANDALONE=1 yarn --cwd MicroAppTwo start` (notice the dev server is running on port 9001)
 2. `yarn --cwd MicroAppTwo ios`/`yarn --cwd MicroAppTwo android`

 Or as part of a Host application.